puresyntax71/blog/_posts/2015-12-19-password-management-using-password-store.md

 $ pass foo/bar
 {% endhighlight %}

-To copy your password in the clipboard, just add the `-c` flag. `pass` removes it from the clipboard after 45 seconds:
+To copy your password in the clipboard, just add the `-c` flag. `pass` removes it from the clipboard after 45 seconds.

 ## Storage